 Under Assumptions \ref{assump:B_M}-\ref{assump:y.dismissible}, Proposition 1 in \cite{stensrud2024distinguishing} asserts that $E(Y^{a,m}), \;a,m\in\{0,1\}$, is identified from the two-arm trial $\mathcal{T}_{II}$ by $E(Y^{a,m})=p_{1.am}$, and therefore, $VE(m),\; m \in \{-1,0,1\}$, and $VE_T$ are identified by

 In some cases, Assumption \ref{assump:y.dismissible} may fail but the VEs can still be point identified with additional data and alternative assumptions.
 Consider Figure \ref{fig:DAG_full_identification2}, which presents a trial with possible broken blinding.
-In Figure \ref{fig:DAG_full_identification2} the occurrence of AEs $S$ plays a crucial role in the violation of Assumption \ref{assump:y.dismissible}.
-As demonstrated in our motivating example, the ENSEMBLE2 trial \citep{hardt2022efficacy}, in this scenario AEs are more likely among the treated and those experiencing the AEs are more likely to believe they received the treatment (the path $A \rightarrow S \rightarrow B$).
+In Figure \ref{fig:DAG_full_identification2}, the occurrence of AEs plays a crucial role in the violation of Assumption \ref{assump:y.dismissible}.
+This structure is motivated by our illustrative example, the ENSEMBLE2 trial \citep{hardt2022efficacy}, in which AEs are more likely among the treated and experiencing an AE increases the likelihood of believing one received the treatment (the path $A \rightarrow S \rightarrow B$).
 Moreover, the likelihood of AEs might be affected by an unmeasured variable $U$ that also affects the outcome $Y$ as illustrated by the path $S\leftarrow U \rightarrow Y$.
 This variable $U$ can represent, for example, general physiological frailty (e.g., immunosuppression) which may increase the risk of AEs and of infection.
 The path $M \rightarrow B \leftarrow S\leftarrow U \rightarrow Y$ violates Assumption \ref{assump:y.dismissible}.

-Point identification in the scenario, is possible under the following less restrictive dismissible component conditions. \begin{assumption} ($Y$, $S$ Dismissible component conditions)
+Point identification in the scenario, is possible under the following less restrictive dismissible component conditions. \begin{Assumption} ($Y$, $S$ Dismissible component conditions)

-\end{assumption} In addition, Assumption \ref{assump:pos1} is replaced with the following assumption. \begin{assumption} (Positivity 2).
+\end{Assumption} In addition, Assumption \ref{assump:pos1} is replaced with the following assumption. \begin{Assumption} (Positivity 2).
 In $\mathcal{T}_{II}$

-\end{assumption} It can be shown \citep[][ Proposition 2]{stensrud2024distinguishing} that under Assumptions \ref{assump:B_M}, \ref{assump:y.s.dis}-\ref{assump:pos2}, the expectations $E(Y^{a,m})$ for $a,m\in\{0,1\}^2$ are identified from the two-arm trial $\mathcal{T}_{II}$ even under broken blinding by $E(Y^{a,m})=\sum_sp_{1.ams}\gamma_{s.a}$.
+\end{Assumption} It can be shown \citep[][ Proposition 2]{stensrud2024distinguishing} that under Assumptions \ref{assump:B_M}, \ref{assump:y.s.dis}-\ref{assump:pos2}, the expectations $E(Y^{a,m})$ for $a,m\in\{0,1\}^2$ are identified from the two-arm trial $\mathcal{T}_{II}$ even under broken blinding by $E(Y^{a,m})=\sum_sp_{1.ams}\gamma_{s.a}$.
 Therefore, $VE(m), \; m \in \{-1,0,1\}$ and $VE_T$ are identified by